-

 Source: Bank of America and AllianceBernstein (AB)

-The views expressed herein do not constitute research, investment advice or trade recommendations, and do not necessarily represent the views of all AB portfolio-management teams and are subject to change over time.
+The views expressed herein do not constitute research, investment advice or trade recommendations, do not necessarily represent the views of all AB portfolio-management teams and are subject to change over time.

 Xiaoyu Gu is a Vice President and Managing Director for AB CarVal, where she is responsible for clean energy investments in North America.
 Prior to joining AB CarVal in 2013, Gu worked at Credit Suisse.
 She holds a BA from Harvard College, an AM from Harvard Kenneth C. Griffin Graduate School of Arts and Sciences, an MBA from Harvard Business School and a JD from Harvard Law School.
 Location: Minneapolis

 Kent Hargis is the Chief Investment Officer of Strategic Core Equities.
 He created the Strategic Core platform and has been managing the Global, International and US Strategic Core portfolios since their inception in 2011.
-Hargis has also been Portfolio Manager for the Global Low Carbon Strategy Portfolio since 2022.
+Hargis has also been Portfolio Manager for the Global Climate Transition Strategy Portfolio since 2022.
 Previously, he managed the Emerging Portfolio from 2015 through 2023.
 Hargis was global head of quantitative research for Equities from 2009 through 2014, with responsibility for directing research and the application of risk and return models across the firm’s equity portfolios.
 He joined AB in 2003 as a senior quantitative strategist.
 Prior to that, Hargis was chief portfolio strategist for global emerging markets at Goldman Sachs.
 From 1995 through 1998, he was assistant professor of international finance in the graduate program at the University of South Carolina, where he published extensively on various international investment topics.
 Hargis holds a PhD in economics from the University of Illinois, where his research focused on international finance, econometrics and emerging financial markets.
 Location: New York